HamzaYousVision/pot_quantization/README.md

 ## Usage
 To run the experiments, you need to run the main.py scripts.
-The default configuration will run the quantization on Swin transformer pretrained on imagenet model, using the default POT configuration.
+The default configuration will run the quantization on Swin transformer model pretrained on imagenet, using the default POT configuration.

 ```
 python main.py